yacovyit/hiking/docs/codelab.md

 The `addRating()` function returns a `Task` representing the entire transaction.
 In the `onRating()` function listeners are added to the task to respond to the result of the transaction.

-Now **Run** the app again and click on one of the restaurants, which should bring up the restaurant detail screen.
+Now **Run** the app again and click on one of the restaurants, which should bring up the trek detail screen.
 Click the **+** button to start adding a review.
 Add a review by picking a number of stars and entering some text.

 ![Firestore-Android11](img/Firestore-Android11.png)

 Hitting **Submit** will kick off the transaction.
-When the transaction completes, you will see your review displayed below and an update to the restaurant's review count:
+When the transaction completes, you will see your review displayed below and an update to the trek's review count:

 ![Firestore-Android12](img/Firestore-Android12.png)

 Congrats!
-You now have a social, local, mobile restaurant review app built on Cloud Firestore.
+You now have a social, local, mobile trek review app built on Cloud Firestore.
 I hear those are very popular these days.

 ## Secure your data